 Use the named box to find and select Excel named ranges

 - Click the dropdown arrow of the named box

 - Click on the named range you want to locate/ find.
-Then it will activate the relevent sheet, and select the range of cells that represented by the name and bring it the viewport.
+Then it will activate the relevant sheet, and select the range of cells that are represented by the name, and bring it to the viewport.

 Use the “Go-To” option to find and select Excel named ranges

 The “Go-To” option lets you jump right to a specific page, line, footnote, comment, or other places in your document.
 The “Go-To” dialog box lists all the named ranges of your workbook.
 To find the reference location of a specific named range,

 - Go to Home > Find & Select > Go To… (Alternatively, you can use the keyboard shortcut Ctrl+G to save time)

 - In the Go To dialog box, double-click on the name of the named range you want to locate.
 Then, it will jump to the relevant range and shows up in the viewport.